by Dr. Becky Spelman on 20/08/2020

-WHAT CAN A CLINICAL PSYCHOLOGIST OR COUNSELLING PSYCHOLOGIST DO FOR ME?
+WHAT CAN A PSYCHOLOGIST DO FOR ME?

 Whether you’re struggling with emotional and/or behavioural issues, or have found yourself experiencing a sudden life transition you’re having difficulty adjusting to, our team of Psychologists are fully equipped to help you find your way back optimum mental health.
 Many of our practitioners are trained in multiple therapeutic models, so are able to tailor an approach that is best suited to your circumstances.